julmcardenas/ai-flashcards/README.md

 - **Flashcard Management**: Users can save flashcards, rate their difficulty, and revisit them at any time.
 - **Subscription Plans**: Integrated with Stripe to offer two subscription options.
 - **Deployed on Vercel**: Easily accessible and scalable with Vercel.
+- **Styling with Tailwind CSS**: Utilized Tailwind CSS for custom and responsive styling.

 ## Technologies Used